ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 This tutorial walks you through how to onboard a virtual server image with Terraform to a private catalog.
 By completing this tutorial, you learn how to import the virtual server image from a GitHub repository, configure the deployment and other details, and validate that you can deploy the image to a target {{site.data.keyword.vpc_full}} (VPC).
 {: shortdesc}

-The process to sell third-party software is still under development.
-With the current release, you can bring your own licenses or offer your third-party software for free.
-If you have questions, contact us at cloud.onboarding@us.ibm.com.
+The process to sell third-party products is still under development.
+With the current release, you can bring your own licenses or deliver your product for free.
+If you have questions, contact us at cloud.onboarding@ibm.com.
 {: beta}

 This tutorial is one of four in a series that demonstrates how to onboard and publish a [sample virtual server image with Terraform](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/tree/v1.0){: external} to {{site.data.keyword.cloud}}.
 As you complete the tutorial, adapt each step to fit your product's needs.